SaiReddyA-1/Events/README.md

 - Download dependencies by running `npm install`
 - Start up the app using `npm start`

 </details>

 ### Completion Instructions

 <details>
-<summary>Functionality to be added</summary>
+<summary>Functionality Added</summary>
 <br/>

-The app must have the following functionalities
+The app has the following functionalities:

-- Initially, the page should have the [No Active Event View](https://assets.ccbp.in/frontend/content/react-js/events-no-active-event-view-output.png)
+- Initially, the page displays the [No Active Event View](https://assets.ccbp.in/frontend/content/react-js/events-no-active-event-view-output.png).
-- When the image of an event item with `registrationStatus` as `YET_TO_REGISTER` is clicked, then the [Yet To Register View](https://assets.ccbp.in/frontend/content/react-js/events-yet-to-register-view-output.png) should be displayed
+- When the image of an event item with `registrationStatus` as `YET_TO_REGISTER` is clicked, the [Yet To Register View](https://assets.ccbp.in/frontend/content/react-js/events-yet-to-register-view-output.png) is displayed.
-- When the image of an event item with `registrationStatus` as `REGISTERED` is clicked, then the [Registered View](https://assets.ccbp.in/frontend/content/react-js/events-registered-view-output.png) should be displayed
+- When the image of an event item with `registrationStatus` as `REGISTERED` is clicked, the [Registered View](https://assets.ccbp.in/frontend/content/react-js/events-registered-view-output.png) is displayed.
-- When the image of an event item with `registrationStatus` as `REGISTRATIONS_CLOSED` is clicked, then the [Registrations Closed View](https://assets.ccbp.in/frontend/content/react-js/events-registrations-closed-view-output.png) should be displayed
+- When the image of an event item with `registrationStatus` as `REGISTRATIONS_CLOSED` is clicked, the [Registrations Closed View](https://assets.ccbp.in/frontend/content/react-js/events-registrations-closed-view-output.png) is displayed.

-- The `Events` component is provided with `eventsList`.
-It consists of a list of event objects with the following properties in each event object
+The `Events` component is provided with `eventsList`, which consists of a list of event objects with the following properties:

   |        Key         | Data Type |
   | :----------------: | :-------: |